kkrriders/kkrriders/README.md

-# Hello, I'm Dikshant! 👋
+# Hello, I'm Kartik! 👋

-I'm a final-year student at Graphic Era Hill University, pursuing a Bachelor's in Computer Science Engineering.
+I'm  student at ACE, pursuing a Bachelor's in Computer Science Engineering.
 My goal is to secure a Web Developer role at a reputed company where I can gain industry knowledge and experience.
 I am currently working with CodroidHub and have developed a robust skill set in web development technologies.

 <div align="center">
     <img src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="Coder GIF" width="500">